 AA hired the well-known marketing company Futurebrand to handle the rebranding.
 American Airlines’ logo had been one of the most established and well-known logos around the world, they had been using it for over 45 years.
 They were now ready to show the public that they are reforming their company.
 Rob Friedman, the VP of Marketing for American Airlines said, “…it made complete sense to have the exterior of the aircraft reflect the progress we made on the interior of the aircraft and across the customer experience.”

-When it comes to flying, the customer experience is typically stressful, boring and very unexciting.
-I think modernization is a great idea and will definitely help them appeal to more Gen X and Y customers, especially with their on board Wi-Fi.
-They also hope use new technologies to streamline the boarding process, helping to reduce customers’ stress.
-Also, having new technologies on board aircrafts will help to alleviate the boredom most fliers feel.
-Hopefully as they tout these new technologies on their planes they will be able to once again increase their market share in an extremely competitive market.
+When it comes to flying, the customer experience is typically stressful, boring, and very unexciting.
+I think modernization is a great idea and will definitely help them appeal to more Gen X and Y customers, especially with their onboard Wi-Fi.
+They also hope to use new technologies to streamline the boarding process, helping to reduce customers’ stress.
+Also, having new technologies onboard aircraft will help to alleviate the boredom most fliers feel.
+Hopefully, as they tout these new technologies on their planes they will be able to once again increase their market share in an extremely competitive market.

-Unfortunately though, a rebranding does not fix a company’s ills.
+Unfortunately, though, rebranding does not fix a company’s ills.
 In the 2013 Brand Keys Customer Loyalty Engagement Index, American was rated the lowest among U.S. based airlines.
 I believe they may have missed a great opportunity here to truly reinvent their company.
-While they are rolling out 500 new planes with new colors, new logos and new technologies the service is still the same.
+While they are rolling out 500 new planes with new colors, new logos, and new technologies the service is still the same.

 Bender, Andrew.
 “American Airlines’ Makeover: Design Pros Weigh In.”
 Forbes.
 Forbes Magazine, 21 Jan.
 2013.
 Web.
 04 Feb.
 2013.